-A foundation is a distinct legal entity (unlike a trust) but without member shareholders (unlike a company).
+A Panama Foundation is a distinct legal entity (unlike a trust) but without member shareholders (unlike a company).
 The purpose of the foundation is set out in the deed of incorporation known as the Charter.
 It is usually used to preserve assets for the benefit of a family, often as an estate planning vehicle; it enables the separation of assets from the estate of the founder and ensures their independence and autonomy.
 The Foundation also avoids assets being held, directly or indirectly, in the client's own name, although substantial control over them can still be exercised by the client.

 A foundation is a legally independent estate which is managed by a Foundation Council.